waynegramlich/Fab/docs/Solid.md

 ## <a name="solid--fabsolid"></a>2 Class FabSolid:

-Fab: Represents a single part constructed using FreeCAD Part Design paradigm.
+Fab: Represents a single 3D solid that is represented as a STEP file.
 Inherited Attributes:
 * *Name* (str): The model name.
 * *Parent* (FabNode): The Parent FabNode.